About the Project

-The New Dixie Highway
+About The New Dixie Highway Project

 The New Dixie Highway is the first project under Mayor Greg Fischer’s MOVE Louisville initiative, which seeks to modernize and improve transportation across the metro area

 The project is fueled by a combination of federal, state and local funds.
-Work will follow priorities outlined in the successful 2015 U.S. Department of Transportation TIGER Grant application.
+Work will follow priorities outlined in the 2015 U.S. Department of Transportation TIGER Grant application.